Akshay-gavandi8076/Akshay-gavandi8076/README.md

 # Hi 👋, I'm Akshay

 <p> Hi there, I'm Akshay Gavandi, currently holding <b>Master's degree in Computer Science</b> from SRH Hochschule Heidelberg, Germany and have around 3 years of hands-on experience in crafting scalable applications across diverse tech stacks.
-A highly-skilled team player, I thrive in collaborative environments, seamlessly working alongside developers and testers. 🚀 I specialize in Full Stack Web and Mobile App Development and am proficient in JavaScript, along with related frameworks and libraries.
+A highly-skilled team player, I thrive in collaborative environments, seamlessly working alongside developers and testers. 🚀 I specialize in Full Stack Web and Mobile App Development and I am proficient in JavaScript, along with related frameworks and libraries.
 My expertise extends to backend development and database management, with significant experience in REST Services & Micro-Services using various technologies.</p>

 <h3>Talking about Personal Stuffs:</h3>